Jean Thomson Harris: Impact on Rotary

 A month after their marriage, Paul was elected President of the national Rotary organisation, with Chesley Perry as secretary.
 Jean recalled "We wives played a very small part at convention in those days; our young men were struggling to find themselves."

 When Paul began to take time off from his job as a lawyer to travel to Rotary conventions, Jean accompanied him.

 In 1934 Jean and Paul were invited to visit the Rotary Club of Edinburgh, where the Lord Provost invited Paul to speak as guest of honour at the Assembly of the Lord Provosts of Scotland.

 Whilst on a Rotary visit to Melbourne, Australia, Paul was tired and asked Jean to speak on his behalf, which she did.

 Jean became a member of the Inner Wheel, and in 1946 was made the first honorary member of the Inner Wheel Club of Edinburgh.

 Later life and death

-After Harris died in 1947, Jean briefly continued to live at Comely Bank.
-Eight years after his death, she sold the house and returned to her native Edinburgh circa 1955, and died in Scotland on 9 November 1963.
+After Harris died in 1947, Jean briefly continued to live at Comely Bank but then sold the house and returned to her native Edinburgh, and died in Scotland on 9 November 1963.

 She is buried in Newington Cemetery, Edinburgh.
-She shares a grave with her younger brother James, and close to other members of the Thomson family.

 Memorials

-A plaque was erected at her birthplace at 9 Cumberland Street, Edinburgh, by the Rotary Club St Louis (No 11), Missouri, USA.
+A plaque was erected at her birthplace at 9 Cumberland Street, Edinburgh, by the Rotary Club St Louis (No 11), Missouri, US.

 Another memorial is found on the gate of Newington Cemetery, Edinburgh, where she is buried.

 Jean is mentioned in Rotary literature in many countries.